• Log in

 Event marketing can happen offline as live conferences, exhibitions, festivals, trade shows, etc., or online as webinars, virtual conferences, workshops, etc.

-Good Sonos example
+Good Sonos Example

 When the wireless sound system company Sonos needed to announce its integration with Google Assistant, it knew it had to go all in.
 So it did.